Chapter 9: Free Radical Substitution Reaction of Alkanes

 ""

-Synthesis route design is a challenging topic that requires a lot of practices.
+Synthesis route design is a challenging topic that requires a lot of practice.
 To do it well, you should be very familiar with all types of reactions in terms of how the functional groups are transformed and what reagents and conditions are involved.
 Sometimes, some reaction features, like stereochemistry, will be useful as well.

 Exercises 9.4 Design the synthesis route.